willzywiec/dissertation/README.md

 These scripts build a deep neural network metamodel coupled with a Bayesian network, which can be used to estimate process criticality accident risk (i.e., P(keff) >= 0.95 🤯).
 When combined with a database of ~1.5 million MCNP simulations, these scripts generate approximately 85 GB of data, which are saved to the **test** folder.

 **Fun story**: I started working on my PhD in 2017 at the beginning of the worldwide GPU shortage.
-Luckily, Best Buy allowed me to reserve an Nvidia GTX 1080 for in-store pickup, so while I waited for my GPU to arrive, I bought some time on AWS EC2, ran tests, and quickly determined that buying a GPU would likely save me thousands of dollars.
+Luckily, Best Buy allowed me to reserve a GTX 1080 for in-store pickup, so while I waited for my GPU to arrive, I bought some time on AWS EC2, ran tests, and quickly determined that buying a GPU would likely save me thousands of dollars.
 I built a small form factor desktop computer for about $1700 and it's been a steady workhorse ever since.
 About 2/3 of the way through my dissertation, I had to upgrade the RAM to 32 GB to accommodate some of the larger datasets and models I was using.
 Given everything that's happened since then, my only regret is not purchasing 3 or 4 more GTX 1080s.

 ## Deep Learning Desktop Computer
 AMD Ryzen 7 1700 3.0 GHz 8-core CPU